oracle-livelabs/partner-solutions/oci-observability-management-database-management/registerdbcs/registerdbcs.md

 ### Prerequisites

-This lab assumes you have the necessary privileges for the creation of all the components.
+This lab assumes you have:
+* A valid Oracle Cloud Infrastructure paid account.
+* The necessary privileges to create the resources in this lab.

 ## Task 1: Check the status of Database Management